unfresco/wherever-content/readme.md

-#Wherever Content
 ### About
+This WordPress plugin will enable content distribution across your site in a post-like way with the power of a flexible set of rules and an expandable set of places which tell WordPress where to show the Wherever Content.

+### Why
 WordPress’s native solution for static and/or reusable contents are – beside the specific theme-options – sidebars and widgets.
 Managing them is very different to post and pages.
-Not only the interface is completely different, the users actually need to know and understand the current theme stucture: when and where it uses it’s sidebars.
-Changing a theme means mostly to learn and rebuild it’s sidebars and widgets.
-Not to mention repeating same widgets accross different sidebars.
+Not only the interface is completely different, the users actually need to know and understand the current theme’s internal structure: when and where it uses it’s sidebars, footers, navigations, etc. Changing a theme means mostly to learn and rebuild it’s widgets and widget areas.
+Not to mention repeating same widgets across different sidebars.

-Wherever Content on the other hand is simple to understand: manage content in a post-like way with an extra info that relates each of them to other site contents and places.
+Wherever Content on the other hand is simple to understand: manage content in a post-like way with a configuration that relates each of them to your site’s contents and places.

-Think of it as a **post-like & content-first** distribution approach whereas WordPress’s widgets-in-sidebars requires to think in a **post-unlike & content-last** distribution manner.

-Changing a banner spread across the blog, header images on a category archive page, footer logos, etc. is much easier in a searchable Wherever Content post-list than in a multiple sidebar widget-hell.
+Changing a banner spread across the blog, header images on a category archive page, footer logos, etc. is much easier in a searchable Wherever Content post-list than in the usual multiple sidebar widget-hell.

-More specifically and useful – and the why everything started – it enables the use of siteorigin’s [page builder](https://wordpress.org/plugins/siteorigin-panels/) inside a Wherever Content post and to display it wherever you want.
+More specifically, useful and tested – and the why everything started – it enables the use of siteorigin’s [page builder](https://wordpress.org/plugins/siteorigin-panels/) inside a Wherever Content post and to display it wherever you want.
 This means f.e. no more duplicated layouts and site-wide page-builder built footers.

-Please check it out and give your feedback.
-We use it for our clients and will publish it to the WP plugin directory if you like it.

-### Using it
+### Quickstart
 1. Add a new Wherever Content from the left admin menu (under Posts).
 Edit it like a normal post.
-2. Edit it’s rules and places in the configuration panel below it’s richtext content editor.
-It’s easy but extensible and it specifies where (and where not) to show the content.
+2. Edit it’s rules and places in the configuration panel below WP’s richtext/block editor.
 3. Publish!

 ### Custom Wherever Places
 By default you can put Wherever Contents in 3 places:

 - before, instead and after **the content** of other post and pages.
 - before the **footer** (see the `get_footer()` function in your theme)
 - before the **sidebar** (see the `get_sidebar()` function in your theme)

-But you can add **custom places** to your theme wherever you want by registering new places in your theme (like registering menus or sidebars) and declaring where the custom places should display Wherever Contents for that specific place.
+But you can add **custom places** to your theme wherever you want by registering new places in your themes function.php (like registering menus or sidebars) and declaring in your theme files where the custom places should display Wherever Content.

 #### Registering Custom Places for your theme